Considering International Travel with Children?

 Consider food options.
 Eating local foods is an awesome way to experience new cultures but we all know kids can be quite picky.
 Choose destinations that can accommodate you and your children’s dietary needs.

 Read my tips on traveling with food allergies!

 Bring snacks!!
 Do not forget this very important travel essential!
 Snacks have saved us a meltdown many times!

-Plan for entertainment – not only things for little ones to do on a flight but also during waits at restaurants, to get into popular attractions, and during down time in your accommodations.
+Plan for entertainment – Prepare in advance and bring plenty of travel games for kids!
+Not only do you need to plan for things for little ones to do on a flight, but also during waits at restaurants, to get into popular attractions, and during down time in your accommodations.
 Entertainment doesn’t have to be big and bulky either!
-My kids of course enjoy screen time, movies, and YouTube…but they also loved sticker books, coloring books, and travel games that don’t take up too much room.
+My kids of course enjoy screen time, movies, and YouTube…but they also love sticker books, coloring books, and travel games that don’t take up too much room.

 Check the CDC website prior to booking.
 Find out what health issues, if any, are listed for the country to where you are traveling with kids.

 Medications: Bring any prescription medicines, take them in your carry on bag in their original containers, and check with your pharmacist to make sure there aren’t any issues traveling with that specific medicine.

 Make every attempt to stay healthy!
 Wash hands often, use hand sanitizer when necessary, stay hydrated, and try to stick to a healthy (ish) diet.